awoerz/SchoolNotes/American Politics and the US Constitution/Section_One/Lesson_4.md

 ## <a id="p-f">Personal Follow Up</a>

 ### Did I complete the learning objectives for this section?
+Describe the structure and powers of the national government under the Articles of Confederation.

+The national government is very weak and does not have executive powers to actually carry out many of its actual enumerated powers.
+This means that the states hold the majority of the power instead of a centralized government.

 ### Do I have any further questions or thoughts?